 By contributing your public activities to Strava Metro you will be helping to improve bike- and pedestrian-friendly infrastructure in your area.
 Strava Metro’s mission is to make cycling, running and walking in cities better.
 Strava Metro partners with departments of transportation and city planning groups to plan, measure and improve infrastructure for bicyclists and pedestrians.

 The Strava Metro data set, which is only available to urban planners and active transportation advocates, includes activity data processed to remove identifiers linked to users, and aggregates it as counts to a basemap.
 For example, Strava Metro provides data about how many cyclists rode in which direction on a given street hour-by-hour, but no information about which cyclists rode on the street.
 Visit metro.strava.com to learn more.

 The Global Heatmap shows 'heat' made by aggregated, public activities over the last year.
 Visit strava.com/heatmap to see the heatmap for your area.

 - The heatmap is a snapshot of historical data and not updated in real time.
 The heatmap is updated monthly.

-- Private activities and portions of activities in privacy zones are excluded from Strava Metro and the Heatmap automatically.
-Other athletes recording on Strava within an athlete’s Privacy Zone may create “heat” on the map through that zone.
+- Private activities and hidden portions of activities are excluded from Strava Metro and the Heatmap automatically.
+Other athletes recording on Strava within an athlete’s hidden portion of the map may create “heat” on the heatmap through that area.